-In addition to the study programs that have been singled out, most state faculties of naturalmathematical, technical-technological and medical sciences offer modules or curriculum packages of subjects that put ICT in the foreground, and which students can choose according to their preferences and specializations.
+In addition to the study programs that have been singled out, most state faculties of naturalmathematical, technical-technological and medical sciences offer modules or curriculum packages of subjects that put ICT in the foreground which students can choose according to their preferences and specializations.
 Also, the private sector offers shorter specialization programs in programming, design, IT business and administration that last one year and are open to anyone who can pay.
 The price of such programs is on average 2000 Euro.
-The IT Academy has the most extensive offer, within which lectures take place both in person or online.
+The IT Academy has the most extensive offer, within which lectures take place both in person and/or online.

-III Non-formal education: courses, trainings, additional education i.e. platforms with mass open online courses (MOOC) and portals with courses and trainings (12.9 %).
+III Non-formal education: courses, trainings, additional education

+The database of available courses for the general population in the field of non-formal education currently includes 1083 different programs of all levels of education (basic, intermediate, advanced).
+Among the course providers, large private companies with their various learning centres are leading (47.7%), followed by private schools and private institutes (28%), and portals, i.e. platforms with mass open online courses (MOOC) and portals with courses and trainings (12.9 %).
 Limited liability companies (59) and corporations (19) have a much smaller number of offers, followed by business associations, foundations and agencies (29), and the smallest one is by public institutions and state faculties (20).